Finiteness properties of Subgroups of Houghton Groups of full Hirsch length: Introduction

 \section{Introduction}

 Let $H_n$ denote Houghton's group on $n$ rays.
-Brown proved \cite{Brown1987} that for each $n\ge1$, $H_n$ has type $\FFF_{n-1}$ but does not have type $\FP_n$.
+Brown proved \cite{Brown1987} that for each $n\ge1$, $H_n$ is of type $\FFF_{n-1}$ but not $\FP_n$.
 The main goal of this paper is to show that if $n$ is at least $3$ then \emph{large} subgroups of Houghton's group $H_n$ satisfy the same finiteness conditions as $H_n$ itself.
 By \emph{large} we mean \emph{having the same Hirsch length or rational homological dimension}.
 Our results employ a rich tapestry of ideas, including new results about permutational wreath products.
-We refer the reader to \cite{Brown1987} and \cite{BB} for background information about the geometric and cohomological finiteness conditions, type $\FFF_n$ and type $\FP_n$.
+We refer the reader to \cite{BB,Bieri,Brown1987} for background information about the geometric and cohomological finiteness conditions, type $\FFF_n$ and type $\FP_n$.